ti-v/Computational-Biology-Resources-/CONTRIBUTING.md

 Pull (or merge) requests means that someone is proposing changes to an open-source project.
 Those proposed contributions are than reviewed by a maintainer and, if approved, added to the project!

-Now, I'm not sure how to do this via Git (hey, free PR people), but I do know how to do this via the website "GitHub"

 1) Fork the PR
 2) Make your OWN BRANCH, please
 3) Make you changes by opening one of the files and doing whatever
 4) Commit your changes
 5) Make a pull request via the pull request tab

-I'll probably included screenshots or something like that later.
-Depends.
-Most contributions you'll make to this project probably won't require you to use Git or download anything.

 **Happy Contributing!**